 Visit Pemberton farms and purchase local produce, crafts and much more along the way.

 2019 Slow Food Cycle | Sunday, August 18

 - Where: Pemberton Meadows Road at the location of the old Pemberton Community Centre.
 Look for School District 48’s Bus Garage and Playing Fields just north west of the Village of Pemberton.

 - When: 9:00am – 3:00pm

 - Cost: $5 per person / $20 per family (up to 6 members) / Free – Children 5 and under

 Once again this year, in the interest of participant safety, Pemberton Meadows Road will be closed to vehicle traffic from 10am – 3pm on Sunday, August 18 for the Slow Food Cycle Sunday event.
 The road will remain open for slow moving farm vehicles.

 From 9am-10am and from 3pm onward the road will be shared by vehicle traffic and bike traffic.
 The speed limit along Pemberton Meadows Road will be reduced to 30 km/hr.
 Please share the road and respect each other’s goals to ensure a fun and safe day for all.

 Register online and avoid long lines on event day!
-Online registration is open until August 17.
+Online registration opens May 15.